jwknz/docs.jwk.nz/docs/php/debugging/01-setup.md

 xdebug.remote_autostart=on
 ```

-Safe the file and restart the apache server in the XAMPP control panel.
+Save the file and restart the apache server in the XAMPP control panel.

 The first part is now setup, next we need to setup vscode - but that is in the next section.